mbaumer/us_hep_funding/docs/_states/IL.md

 [Back to top](#top)
 ## IL-05 -- Rep. Mike Quigley (D) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-05)
 ### Committees
-Mike Quigley is the #16 Republican on the House Committee on Appropriations
+Mike Quigley is the #16 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```